Volkswagen emissions scandal headed for Hollywood

-NEW YORK, Oct 12 (Reuters) - The Volkswagen AG scandal over diesel emission tests is headed for Hollywood.
+NEW YORK (Reuters) - The Volkswagen AG scandal over diesel emission tests is headed for Hollywood.

 Publishing rights for the as-yet-untitled book sold earlier this month for six figures to the Norton publishing house, Marly Rusoff said.
 The book is expected to investigate how a “more, better, faster” ethos fueled one of the greatest frauds in corporate history.